Everyone knows a woman who is having a hard time. She may be your neighbor, a friend or a stranger.

 When: 8 March

-What: International Women's Day (8 March) is a global day celebrating the economic, political and social achievements of women past, present and future.
+What: A global day celebrating the economic, political and social achievements of women past, present and future.
 In some places like China, Russia, Vietnam and Bulgaria, International Women's Day is a national holiday.

 It’s the day that Sarah Christina announces women that benefit!